yashv28/Project4-CUDA-Image-Filters/README.md

 * Yash Vardhan
 * Tested on: Windows 10 Pro, Intel i5-4200U (4) @ 2.600GHz 4GB, NVIDIA GeForce 840M 2048MB

-In this project, I have implemented a CUDA-based image filters through the use of GPU.
-I have implemented some awesome Computer Vision image filters like Bilateral Filter and HDR approximation filter(a.k.a.
-Tone Mapping).
+In this project, I have implemented a image filters through the use of GPU and CPU and performed an analysis between them.
+I have implemented two awesome Computer Vision image filters like Bilateral Filter and HDR approximation filter(a.k.a.
+Tone Mapping) by using OpenCV.
 More to come soon!

 # Features:
 * Bilateral Filter